micromata/awesome-javascript-learning/contributing.md

 I would like to keep the list small and focused to best resources.
 Reason: I don’t want to frustrate people who like to learn JavaScript with a list that:

 - is too long to get through it
-- offers to many possibilities
+- offers too many possibilities

 Ensure your pull request adheres to the following guidelines, if you would like to add something that must be on that list: